iuriineves/sn0wfrogs-capybaras/README.md

   - These bushes only spawn on the plains biome, so make sure to gather some saplings to plant them anywhere else you might want to have it.
 - Mandarin:
   - A new food type.
 Eating this will give you 2 hunger points + the "Sweetened" status effect for 5 seconds.
-  - You can put a mandarin on a capybara's head by right clicking them while holding a mandarin.
+  - You can put a mandarin on a capybara's head by right-clicking them while holding a mandarin.
+To remove it, just right-click the capybara while sneaking, and the mandarin will drop right off.
 - Mandarin leaves:
   - A new decorative block that when broken, has a chance at dropping either mandarins, a mandarin bush sapling, or sticks.
   - This block has a second variant, the flowering mandarin leaves, only being visually different.